 - Hair dryer; hot water pot, tea, instant coffee, water; mini fridge

-The bathrooms are also designed differently for each room but they all feature Western style hot water rain shower; magnifying mirror; three prong outlet for grooming electronics; variety of scented shampoo; washcloths (you hardly find these in Thai hotels!); toiletries such as toothbrush packets, comb, ear buds, and face wipes; fluffy towels.
+Each room has bathrooms of different designs but they all feature Western-style hot water rain showers; magnifying mirrors; three-prong outlets for grooming electronics; a variety of scented shampoo; washcloths (you hardly find these in Thai hotels!); toiletries such as toothbrush packets, comb, earbuds, and face wipes; fluffy towels.

 And the hotel itself had no shortage of amenities:

 - See You Again wellness massage parlor (by appointment only)